embeddedkink/lockbox/README.md

 # lockbox

-An open source safe, cheap and Emlalock-compatible lock box.
+An affordable and safe keyholding lock box.

 ## About